Skip to content

 Poster selection

 The default poster isn't always the best one.
-Cozystream pulls a set of poster options from the web so you can pick the one you like best.
-No manual uploading or file hunting.
+Pick from a set pulled off the web, with no uploading or file hunting.

 Choosing from available poster options